inovex/elements/doc/contributing/07-commit-message-format.md

 `<type>([<package>]<scope>): <subject>`

-> Don't worry, to make it easy for all of us we added a pre-commit script hook that ensures we only use allowed syntax.
+> Don't worry, to make it easy for all of us, we added a pre-commit script hook that ensures we only use allowed syntax.
 So you can only commit a message that follows the above format.

 ## Type